Does God Affect our Lives Outside of the Word? – The Implications of Believing in Prayer

 Please note, it is not essential for us to be able to explain how or when God or the Holy Spirit work in our lives to guide us!
 If God tells us through His word that prayer works, then prayer works!
 This is an important point because many people reject the idea of God’s work and guidance because they cannot put their finger on the exact time and place of its occurrence, and that makes them uncomfortable.
 But most of us already agree that 99% of the time we don’t know the details of God’s responses in regards to our prayers.
 It is not necessary, nor was it the intention of God, for us to be able to explain the intricacies of His sovereign governance.
 God is likely involved in innumerable things to which we are not privy and the precedent of Scripture makes it clear that God has never felt the need to disclose all of His secrets to the minds of curious men.

-I do not write this article to be dogmatic, as one who once held to a “word only” position, I am only attempting to clarify an inconsistency (in my mind) of that position, one I do not often hear addressed.
-I have heard some Bible teachers slam the door on God’s work in the world, some even mocking the idea of a God who is such an incompetent writer that He needs to work outside of His word.
-I believe those statements are dangerous.
-Examining prayer more closely may cause us to leave the door open for the work of God and the Holy Spirit in our lives.
+I have heard some Bible teachers slam the door on God’s work in the world, some even drawing lines of fellowship over the issue.
+Examining prayer more closely may cause us to leave the door open to the work of God and the Holy Spirit in our lives.

 Luke Taylor